 When people usually think of divorces, this is what they think of: a contested divorce case that ends up in a court of law.
 This is often the most expensive of divorce processes, and often takes the longest, sometimes rolling on for years.
 In all litigated divorces, the judge has the final say in everything.

-Navigate the Divorce Process with the Help of an Experienced Legal Team
+Navigate the Divorce Process with the Help of an Experienced Legal Team of Attorneys

 While an uncontested divorce is often the fastest and least expensive method of divorce in Texas, this type of divorce is not available to many individuals.
 There may be many other issues to negotiate which make an uncontested divorce difficult—such as child support and the division of the marital estate.
 If you are considering divorce in Texas, it is best to seek legal assistance from a qualified family law attorney.